toliaqat/xenon-wiki/Authorization-and-Authentication-Tutorial.md

 ## Is it possible to have authentication without authorization?
 No: authentication and authorization go hand-in-hand.
 Note that you create users with full access to all services, as we did above.

-## Can non-authenticated and non-authorized users be able to access core services?
+## Can non-authenticated and non-authorized users access core services?
-No. See the examples above
+No. See the examples above.